Universality classes of thermalization for mesoscopic Floquet systems: Theory

 This implies that as we tune through the crossovers by varying, e.g., $\Delta e= \omega/N$, their widths sharpen up as $\propto N^{-1}$, which superficially looks like a transition with critical exponent $\nu =1$.
 However, to the best of our knowledge this scaling does not correspond to any diverging length scale and associated critical exponent $\nu$, and thus these sharp crossovers are not like continuous phase transitions in that sense.

-In this and the previous sections we have explained our theoretical understanding of the different regimes of Floquet thermalization and many-body resonances that occur in mesoscopic periodically driven systems.
+In this and the previous sections, we have explained our theoretical understanding of the idealized phases that represent different regimes of Floquet thermalization and many-body resonances that occur in isolated mesoscopic periodically driven systems.
 In the next section, we corroborate these ideas with numerical evidence to obtain the phase boundaries for the different phases plotted in the phase diagram in Fig.~\ref{fig:phase_diagram_one_way_two_way}(a).